microsoft/infersharp/RUNNING_INFERSHARP_ON_WINDOWS.md

 ## Setup
 1. Download the Infer# binaries from [Infer# - v1.1](TBA).
 2. From Windows Command Prompt or PowerShell, enter: ```wsl.exe``` to open your default Linux distribution.
-3. Copy the _infersharp_ folder to _/home/_ and create a symlink for future use:
+3. Copy the _infersharp_ folder to _/home/_ and create a symlink for future use.
 ```
 cp -r <FOLDER_PATH_TO_INFERSHARP_BINARIES> ~
 cd /home/<YOUR_USERNAME>/infersharp/